reviewboard/reviewboard/docs/manual/webapi/2.0/authenticating.rst

 Logging In
 ==========

-Review Board offers several methods for authentification when using the API:
+Review Board offers several methods for authentication when using the API:
 API tokens, usernames and passwords, and OAuth2 access tokens.

 Token-based authentication is the preferred method, as it offers a safe,